kitelobster/WK/README.md

-THese are my photographs shot in and around the village of West Kilbride!
+These are my photographs shot in and around the village of West Kilbride!